raolalit9759/git_assignment_HeroVired/README.md

  Dir will create on local by the name of git_assignment_HeroVired go to in it.

-B. For Creation dev branch used this command on git bash :- git branch dev
+B. For Creation dev branch used this command on git bash :- 1.git branch dev

- git checkout dev
+ 2.git checkout dev